 Dallas, Texas, United States

-Change from baseline in pain numeric rating scale (NRS) score for the knee.
+Change from baseline in pain numeric rating scale (NRS) score for the left knee.
 The pain NRS is an 11-point scale \[0-10\] for subject self-reporting of average knee pain in the last 24 hours; 0 indicates no pain, and 10 represents the worst possible pain.
+Change was calculated as three-month visit minus baseline; a negative value indicates improvement while a positive value indicates worsening.

-Change from baseline in Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) physical function subscore (WOMAC Function)
+Change From Baseline in Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) Physical Function Subscore (WOMAC Function) in Left Knee

-Change from baseline OA function in the target knee as assessed by Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) physical function subscore (WOMAC Function).
+Change from baseline OA function in the target knee as assessed by Western Ontario and McMaster Universities (WOMAC) Osteoarthritis Index NRS3.1 physical function subscore (WOMAC Function) in left knee.
 The WOMAC is a widely-used, proprietary outcome measurement tool used to evaluate the condition of subjects with OA of the knee and hip, including pain, stiffness, and physical functioning of a target joint.
-Each question is measured on a scale from 0 (lowest pain/lowest stiffness/highest function) to 4 (highest pain/highest stiffness/lowest function).
-The WOMAC Function subscore ranges from 0 to 68 (raw) and will be scaled 0 to 100 for reporting.
+Each question is measured on a scale from 0 (lowest pain/lowest stiffness/highest function) to 10 (highest pain/highest stiffness/lowest function).
+The WOMAC Function subscore ranges from 0 to 170 (raw) and will be scaled 0 to 100 for reporting.
+Change was calculated as three-month visit minus baseline; a negative value indicates improvement while a positive value indicates worsening.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.